Friday, August 31, 2007

 So Ol' Greybeard is gonna point ya in the right direction.

-Just about everything you need to know about blogging is explained
+Just about everything you need to know about blogging is explained here, in fairly easy-to-understand language.

 And believe me, there's still stuff there I need to read and learn...